Our Olive Trees

 Olive wood, hard and tightly-grained, is prized for carving and furniture making.

 The olive tree's beauty has motivated artists through the ages.
 Olive images are found on ancient Greek vases, Etruscan friezes, Impressionist paintings and modern textiles.
-Picasso's image of a dove with olive branch is the international symbol of peace.
+Picasso's image of a dove with an olive branch is the international symbol of peace.

 In the Mediterranean Basin, olives have traditionally been grown on the poorest soils, often on the fringes of agricultural viability.
 Premium lands were reserved for the more demanding fruits, vegetables and grains.